MicrosoftDocs/windows-dev-docs/hub/android/emulator.md

 ms.date: 02/19/2020
 ---

-# Testing on an Android device or emulator
+# Test on an Android device or emulator

 There are several ways to test and debug your Android application using a real device or emulator on your Windows machine.
 We have outlined a few recommendations in this guide.